microsoft/ODBC-Specification/ODBC 4.0.md

 If an array of parameter values is specified, then whether there is a result set for each set of parameter values or a single result that merges the results from each set of parameter values is defined by the `SQL_PARAM_ARRAY_SELECTS` SQLGetInfo *InfoType*.

 If multiple rows are specified in an INSERT INTO...VALUES statement, or an array of parameter values are specified, then the order of rows returned matches the order of values specified.
 In all other cases, the order of returned rows is indeterminate.

-If no rows are affected by the statement, an empty result is returned.

 The driver may limit the columns in the select-list to include only the best row id columns returned by SQLSpecialColumns, as specified in the `SQL_RETURN_ESCAPE_CLAUSE` *InfoType*.